Positive parenting and educating

-Here you can find a wide range of resources for the promotion of positive, non-violent discipline among parents, teachers, other adults who work with children and children and young people themselves.
+We are gathering resources for the promotion of positive, non-violent methods of child-raising among parents, teachers, other adults who work with children, and children and young people themselves.